Learning to Solve the AC-OPF using Sensitivity-Informed Deep Neural Networks: Introduction

 Recent works in the general area of \emph{physics-informed learning} aim at incorporating prior information on the underlying data, not occurring in conventional training datasets~\cite{Raissi19}.
 Specifically, for learning solutions of differential equations, the derivatives of DNN output with respect to input carry obvious virtue.
 Suitably utilizing these derivatives yields significant advantages in such applications~\cite{Raissi19},~\cite{misyris2020PINN}.
 While for differential equations derivatives with respect to time and/or space dimensions emerge naturally, sensitivities in an optimization problem have been underappreciated.
 To this end, our recent work proposed a novel approach of training sensitivity informed DNNs (SI-DNN), intended to learn OPF solutions~\cite{SGKCB2020}.
 Training SI-DNNs requires computing the sensitivities of OPF minimizers with respect to the input parameters.
 For DC-OPF posed as linear or quadratic programs, computing these sensitivities is simpler, and using these to train DNNs yielded remarkable improvements; see~\cite{SGKCB2020}.

-The contributions of this work are on four fronts: \emph{c1)} We put forth a novel approach for training DNNs to predict AC-OPF solutions by matching not only the OPF minimizers, but also their sensitivities (partial derivatives collected in a Jacobian matrix) with respect to the OPF problem parameters, such as load demands. \emph{c2)} We compute the desired sensitivities for general nonlinear OPF formulations building upon classical works on perturbation analysis of continuous optimization problems~\cite{shapiro2013perturbation}, \cite{fiacco1976sensitivity}, \cite{Conejo06}.
-Existing sensitivity results assume certain constraint qualifications that may not be satisfied by OPF instances. \emph{c3)} We relax such assumptions and establish that the sensitivities of primal OPF solutions do exist under significantly milder conditions. \emph{c4)} In pursuit of globally optimal OPF solutions for training a DNN, we also study the SDP formulation of the AC-OPF and compute its sensitivities upon leveraging the sensitivities of the related QCQP.
+\emph{Contributions:} The contributions of this work are on four fronts: \emph{c1)} We put forth a novel approach for training DNNs to predict AC-OPF solutions by matching not only the OPF minimizers, but also their sensitivities (partial derivatives collected in a Jacobian matrix) with respect to the OPF problem parameters (e.g., load demands). \emph{c2)} We compute the desired sensitivities for general nonlinear OPF formulations building upon classical works on perturbation analysis of continuous optimization problems~\cite{shapiro2013perturbation}, \cite{fiacco1976sensitivity}, \cite{Conejo06}.
+Existing sensitivity results assume certain constraint qualifications that may not be satisfied by OPF instances. \emph{c3)} We relax such assumptions and establish that the sensitivities of primal OPF solutions do exist under milder conditions. \emph{c4)} In pursuit of globally optimal OPF solutions for training a DNN, we also study the SDP formulation of the AC-OPF and compute its sensitivities by utilizing the sensitivities of the related QCQP.
 Such shortcut obviates the difficulty of differentiating a conic program.
+It is worth stressing that the proposed sensitivity-informed methodology can be used in tandem with other learning approaches, such as those reviewed earlier imposing physics-inspired DNN architectures, penalizing constraint violations, or adopting meta-learning.